mmatschiner/tutorials/ml_phylogeny_inference/README.md

 		DNA, 16s = 1369-1854
 	Note that we don't add the "\3" to the end of the last line because all positions, not only every third position, between sites 1369 and 1845 are part of the 16s partition.

 * Run RAxML for the concatenated alignment as before, using the GTR model with gamma-distributed rate variation for each of the four partitions.
-Again, feel free to pick other random number seeds than the ones used here, "-p 123" and "-x 567":
+Again, feel free to pick other random-number seeds than the ones used here, `-p 123` and `-x 567`:

 		raxml -s concatenated.phy -n concatenated_bs.out -m GTRGAMMA -p 123 -f a -x 456 -N autoMRE -q partitions.txt